-- Language Proficiency equivalent to the third-year level of Chinese, Japanese, or Korean, or the second-year level of modern Tibetan.
+- Language: Proficiency equivalent to the third-year level of Chinese, Japanese, or Korean, or the second-year level of modern Tibetan.
 The language requirement may be met through coursework or by passing a language placement examination at Columbia.
-The examination is offered each semester on the Friday before classes begin.
-For more information contact the Department of East Asian Languages and Cultures at 212-854-5027 or http://www.columbia.edu/cu/ealac.
+The examination is offered in the beginning of each semester.
+For more information on language placement exam, contact the Department of East Asian Languages and Cultures at 212-854-5027.

-Six regional courses selected from at least two different fields: at least one of the six courses must focus on an Asia Pacific country or sub-region other than the student's country or area of specialization.
-These courses must include at least two colloquia and/or seminars and are drawn from a wide range of offerings in Anthropology, Business, Economics, History, International Affairs, Literature, Law, Political Science, and Sociology.
+- Regional Courses: Six regional courses selected from at least two different disciplines: at least one of the six courses must focus on an Asia Pacific country or sub-region other than the student's country or area of specialization.
+These courses must include at least two colloquia and/or seminars drawn from a range of offerings in Anthropology, Business, Economics, History, International Affairs, Literature, Law, Political Science, and Sociology.
 Courses dealing with the region as a whole or dealing with the region's relations with other countries or regions may also be taken to fulfill this requirement.
-Students taking an East Asian language at the fourth-year level or above may count two semesters of language toward this requirement.

 Approval of the thesis topic must be obtained from the Institute Director.
 A thesis proposal must be submitted and approved by the Director one semester before the student writes and submits his/her thesis (i.e., to submit a thesis in the spring semester, the student should submit a proposal in the preceding fall semester; to submit a thesis in the fall semester, the student should submit a proposal in the preceding spring semester).